IbrahimaST/IbrahimaST/README.md

 <br clear="both">

-<p align="left">📫 Are you a recruiter?
-Email me to access my private repositories! ibt.sory@gmail.com</p>
+<p align="center">📫 Are you a recruiter?
+Email me below to access my private repositories</p>

 ###